 Commodity Internet – another way of saying the “Commercial Internet.”

 Consumer-level speed – refers to the service that is commonly available and used to connect homes/residential customers to the Commercial Internet.
-The bandwidth (speed) varies widely, but today, in 2015, is generally in the range of 1.5 Mbps to 100 Mbps.
+The bandwidth (speed) varies widely, but today is generally in the range of 1.5 Mbps to 100 Mbps.
 It is also asymmetric, in that there is much higher speed provided to the home than from the home because the consumer is generally viewed as consuming digital content rather than producing it.

 Content creation – the process of generating or producing (digital) material for use or display over the network.